susundberg/django-auth-ldap-ad/README.md

      Defaut : 'ldap://localhost',

 Comma separated list of servers to be used.
 Looped until one response is received (negative or positive).

+     Example : ['ldap://foo.org','ldap://bar.org']

 #### USER_FLAGS_BY_GROUP